Apple Platform SSO & Microsoft Kerberos

 A few important details about the configuration above:

 Apple, Omnissa, and Microsoft documentation agree that the Realm is case-sensitive and MUST be Capitalized.
-The Realm should be the Fully Qualified Domain Name (FQDN) of your Active Directory Forest.
+The Realm should be the Fully Qualified Domain Name (FQDN) of the Active Directory Forest.
+In the example above LAB.AFTERSIXCOMPUTERS.COM is the name of Active Directory Forest.
+Change this value before deploying the payload.
 From there you have the option to define which sub-domains Kerberos should grant TGTs for.
-What none of the vendors documentation agrees on is the format for the Domains to achieve this.
-In theory *.lab.aftersixcomputers.com is supposed to be the same as .lab.aftersixcomputers.com but in testing using the * would never allow the device to retrieve the TGT.
-The period in front of the domain is the wildcard that worked for me.

-PSSO with Kerberos & Microsoft EntraID
+Option 2: PSSO with Microsoft EntraID Kerberos

 NameSet Value To